 Feature artwork can help inspire certain moods, so it’s a great way to really give a space the feel you want.
-Artwork really helps capture the essence of a room, so making sure the piece you pick tallies with your decorating style will make sure your finished room really is exactly what you envisioned.
+Artwork really helps capture the essence of a room, so making sure the piece you pick harmonises with your decorating style will make sure your finished room really is exactly what you envisioned.

 Choosing art can be difficult however and there’s lots to consider.
-We spoke to some experts to find out how to choose art to decorate your home how to make the most of it once you bring it into a room.
+We spoke to some experts to find out how to choose art to decorate your home and how to make the most of it once you bring it into a room.